Encouraging words to use with your Homeschooler

-Once you take the iniative and model these powerful words first, you will soon find that your child will do the same when they’re in error.
+Once you take the initiative and model these powerful words first, you will soon find that your child will do the same when they’re in error.

-And let me tell you, it will warm your heart when you hear your child take ownership of their wrong and say “please forgive me” to you or their siblings.
+And let me tell you, it will warm your heart when you hear your child take ownership of their wrongdoing and say “please forgive me.”

-Now, that’s a good character trait to have no mater what your age.
+Now, that’s a good character trait to have no matter what your age.

 DO YOU NEED A HUG?

 This one is my favorite phrase to say and do.